 What is a teaming agreement?

-What are the benefits of a teaming agreement?
+The benefits of a teaming agreement

 The advantages of a teaming agreement include:

-- The parties to a teaming agreement have limited obligation to one another – they are not entering into a joint venture, partnership or merger.
+- The parties to a teaming agreement have limited obligation to one another – they are not entering into a joint venture, partnership, or merger.

-- There are shared financial risks and rewards.
+- There are shared financial risks and rewards

-- Having to share the tender process and rewards with a team member or third party.
-Realistically though your business wouldn’t enter a teaming agreement unless it didn’t have the capacity on its own to successfully bid for a tender or the capacity to do the work.
+- Having to share the tender process and rewards with a third party (but your business wouldn’t enter a teaming agreement unless it knew it couldn’t make a successful tender bid on its own)

-- The main contractor is fully responsible for the completion of the project.
+- The main contractor is fully responsible for the completion of the project

 A teaming agreement will normally specify the parties’ aims and objectives and include a schedule allocating the work between them to best ensure a successful tender.
 The teaming agreement won't go on to specify how the tender work will be allocated if the tender partners are successful.
 Those will be set out in:

-- The invitation to tender and the main contract between the business offering the tender and the successful bidder (who is identified as the main contractor in the teaming agreement).
+- The invitation to tender and the main contract between the business offering the tender and the successful bidder (who is identified as the main contractor in the teaming agreement)

-What should be included in a teaming agreement?
+What to include in a teaming agreement

 It is usual to include the following terms in a teaming agreement:

-- Exclusivity clause – a teaming agreement will normally require the parties to the agreement to promise or undertake to work exclusively with one another during the preparation and submission of the tender bid.
-If the tender bid is successful then the teaming agreement parties will have to enter into a new legal relationship as main contractor and subcontractor.
-If there is no exclusivity clause in the teaming agreement, then both parties to the agreement are at risk that the other could potentially bring another third party to work on the tender or to work on a different tender.
+- Exclusivity clause – a teaming agreement normally requires the parties to promise or undertake to work exclusively with one another during the preparation and submission of the tender bid.
+If the tender bid is successful, the parties will enter into a new legal relationship as main contractor and subcontractor.
+Without an exclusivity clause, both parties are at risk that the other could potentially make another tender bid with a third party

-How does a business enter into a teaming agreement?
+How to enter a teaming agreement

 The teaming agreement process is relatively straightforward and involves:

-- Finding a tender that is suitable for your business to bid on – knowing that you have the option of entering a teaming agreement can extend the range of tenders you can bid on.
+- Finding a tender that is suitable for your business to bid on – knowing that you have the option of entering a teaming agreement can extend the range of tenders you can bid on

-- After having identified the tender and its specification, identify the tender partner, if any, that is right for you to team up with in the tender bid.
+- After having identified the tender and its specification, identify the tender partner, if any, that is right for you to team up with in the tender bid

 - Get your commercial solicitor to draw up a draft teaming agreement